 The inquiry in the current paper sheds new lights on the studies of voting behavior.
 First, it helps to understand the decision-making process of uninformed voters.
 Previous empirical studies often emphasize the inconsistent and misguided nature of uninformed preferences, but this paper offers the picture of uninformed voters who can (at least partially) cope with this disadvantage.
 Second, it opens up a new way to assess voter competence.
-Instead of asking if voters are informed enough to acquire “correct” preference, we can ask whether the behavioral rules of uninformed voters contribute to the individual/social welfare.
-Having uncertain and “incorrect” individual preferences do not necessarily undermine the quality of democratic decision-making.
+Instead of asking if voters are informed enough to acquire “correct” preference, we can ask whether the behavioral rules of uninformed voters contribute to the individual or social welfare.
+Having uncertain and “incorrect” individual preferences does not necessarily undermine the quality of democratic decision-making.

 Information Effects Unexplained

 The capacity of citizens to make competent decisions is one of the main targets of endeavor in the studies of democratic voting behavior.
 It is repeatedly suggested that ordinary voters rarely hold a sufficient level of political knowledge to form consistent political preferences.
-American voters are uninformed about the wide range of political facts (Delli Carpini and Keeter 1996), and those ill-informed voters cannot hold a political ideology that is consistent across time and issues (Converse 1964, Zaller 1992, Broockman 2016).
-While some argue that voters only need necessary signals, not the full set of factual knowledge, to form “informed” preferences (e.g., Lupia 1994), it is shown that signaled preferences can be biased and misleading (Kuklinski et al. 2000, Fowler and Margolis 2014, Boudreau, Elmendorf and MacKenzie 2015).
+American voters are uninformed about the wide range of political facts (Delli Carpini and Keeter 1996), and those ill-informed voters cannot hold a political ideology that is consistent across time and issues (Converse 1964; Zaller 1992; Broockman 2016).
+While some argue that voters need only necessary signals, not the full set of factual knowledge, to form “informed” preferences (e.g., Lupia 1994), it is shown that signaled preferences can be biased and misleading (Kuklinski et al. 2000; Fowler and Margolis 2014; Boudreau, Elmendorf, and MacKenzie 2015).

 In the search for implications of this widely documented ignorance, scholars have been making the empirical assessment of “information effects.”
 They are interested in how uninformed voting patterns deviate from informed counterparts.
 In his canonical study, Bartels (1996) analyzes the presidential vote choice in the American National Election Study and demonstrates that informed and uninformed voters have different tendencies in how demographic characteristics influence the voting decisions.
 He further shows that those differential voting patterns have a sizable influence on aggregated electoral outcomes.
-Similarly, Arnold (2012) analyzes Comparative Study of Electoral Systems (CSES) and show that hypothetical fully informed voting may change the electoral outcome across a wide range of democracies.
+Similarly, Arnold (2012) analyzes Comparative Study of Electoral Systems (CSES) and shows that hypothetical fully informed voting may change the electoral outcome across a wide range of democracies.

 The substantive implications of these empirical findings, however, are not always clear and generalizable.
 The interpretations of differences are mostly descriptive and rarely offer a systematic explanation.
-As a result, we have little understandings as to why there are differences between uninformed and informed voting and how they influence the democratic outcome.
+As a result, we have little understanding as to why there are differences between uninformed and informed voting, and how they influence the democratic outcome.
 The next section introduces theories of voting that can offer those missing explanations.

 Explaining Information Effects